sunyinqi0508/submarine-architecture/README.md

 Dear Classmates,
     This is the architecture for our last game, submarine. \
-    Written by Yinqi Sun and Yue Zhou. \
+    Written by Yinqi Sun.  \
     The Web UI is adapted from the
     2018 architecture team https://github.com/jbitton/hps-submarine-architecture
-    If there are any questions, please feel free to sending an email either to ys3540@nyu.edu or yz1268@nyu.edu
+    If there are any questions, please feel free to send email either to ys3540@nyu.edu

 There are multiple parts to this project:
 * The Web interface display the statics and game progress